 Note: The servicer generally should not consider temporary sources of income related to employment (such as severance payments) as part of the monthly gross income for mortgage loans being evaluated for a workout option.
 However, public assistance income (such as unemployment) may be considered if done in compliance with applicable laws, and if the servicer determines the probable continuance of such income.
-The servicer must then divide the borrower's monthly housing expense on the property securing the mortgage loan, which includes the following items (as applicable), by the borrower's monthly gross income ( as applicable), by the borrower sinonenty gross meane (
+The servicer must then divide the borrower's monthly housing expense on the property securing the mortgage loan, which includes the following items monthly housing expense (as applicable), by the borrower's monthly gross income (such as unemployment):